-- 6.2.6 5.4.2.6 Public open space will generally be acquired through the dedication of lands or the payment of funds pursuant to the provisions of the Planning Act, RSO 1990, as amended, and will be provided in accordance with the following policies which shall be applied throughout the entire Town: - a) As a condition of residential development or redevelopment conveyance of land to the Town for park purposes will be required at a rate of 5 per cent of the land proposed for development or 1 hectare per 600 dwelling units or cash-in-lieu provisions to a maximum of 10 per cent of the land or the value of the land if the developable land is five hectares or less in area or 15 per cent of the land or the value of the land if the developable land is greater than five hectares in area.
-As a condition of residential development or redevelopment conveyance of land to the Town for park purposes will be required at a rate of 5 per cent of the land proposed for development or 1 hectare for each 300 dwelling units proposed: or, cash in lieu thereof; - b) As a condition of industrial and commercial development or redevelopment, the conveyance of land to the Town for park purposes will be required at a rate of 2.0 per cent of the land proposed for the development to the Town for park purposes, or cash in lieu thereof.
+- 6.2.6 Public open space will generally be acquired through the dedication of lands or the payment of funds pursuant to the provisions of the Planning Act, RSO 1990, as amended, and will be provided in accordance with the following policies which shall be applied throughout the entire Town: - a) As a condition of residential development or redevelopment conveyance of land to the Town for park purposes will be required at a rate of 5 per cent of the land proposed for development or 1 hectare per 600 dwelling units or cash-in-lieu provisions to a maximum of 10 per cent of the land or the value of the land if the developable land is five hectares or less in area or 15 per cent of the land or the value of the land if the developable land is greater than five hectares in area. - b) As a condition of industrial and commercial development or redevelopment, the conveyance of land to the Town for park purposes will be required at a rate of 2.0 per cent of the land proposed for the development to the Town for park purposes, or cash in lieu thereof.